Writing a Curriculum Vitae / Resume – CV Writing Tips

-In This CV Tips blog we start by talking about Project Information because this is very important when writing a CV for a Construction or Engineering role anywhere in the world.
-We then move on to a few tips on what to include in a CV and CV formatting and of course what to avoid when writing a CV.
+In This CV Writing Tips blog we talk about Project Information because this is very important when writing a CV for a Construction or Engineering role anywhere in the world.

 We are often asked by our clients to recruit and hire for them, a construction or engineering professional with a certain skill or a particular project or sector background.